GoingMerry-ThousandSunny/Usopp-Sniper_King/README.md

 > ### "The best designers will use many design patterns that dovetail and intertwine to produce a whole" Erich Gamma
 \
-Software design patterns are huge source of discussion among peers.
+Software design patterns are a huge source of discussion among peers.

-if you want to have a tour just follow along.
-But wait, before we start exploration let's first lear what is design pattern ?
+Leyt's start our tour, just follow along.
+But wait, before we start exploration let's first learn what is a design pattern?
-## What is Software Design Pattern ?
+## What is Software Design Pattern?

-They provide a general reusable solution for the common problems that occur in software design.The pattern typically shows relationship and interactions between classes or objects.The idea is to speed up the development process by providing design paradigms.
+They provide a general reusable solution for the common problems that occur in software design.
+The pattern typically shows relationships and interactions between classes or objects.
+The idea is to speed up the development process by providing design paradigms.

-> **_NOTE_** : design pattern represents idea, not a particular implementation.
+> ### **NOTE** : Design pattern represents idea, not a particular implementation.

-There are 20+ design patterns divided into 4 groups, but for now I'll be discussing only 5 of them.

 So Let's Begin....

  ## 1. Singleton

-Purpose is to create a single instance.
-Take an example of calendar; it is a software program that can make only one instance of a class and doesn't allow other cases.
-It uses *__getInstance()__* to get object.
+The purpose is to create a single instance.
+Take an example of the calendar; it is a software program that can make only one instance of a class and doesn't allow other cases.
+It use **getInstance()** to get object.

-It is used for logging, thread pool,driver objects and caching.
+It's used for logging, thread pool, driver objects, and caching.

  ![Singleton pic](https://media.geeksforgeeks.org/wp-content/uploads/SINGLEton.png)